-- Capture the user’s consent decision: Currently, the only choices can be either “accept” or “reject”; the buttons for these can be configured.
+- Capture the user’s consent decision: The user choices can be “accept” or “reject”; if the user doesn’t make any choices, then “unknown”.
 The publisher can also implement a “dismiss” action (like a “close” button), which will result in neither state being set and the user control remaining unresolved.

 - Makes the user’s setting available to elements on the AMP page to modify the page’s behavior: By adding an HTML attribute, publishers can configure AMP elements to be blocked from loading if the user setting is undetermined or is in a negative state (that is, the user rejected).

 This makes it possible to only load ads and/or analytics when user consent is given.
 Additionally, elements can be further customised by vendors to have more sophisticated behaviors that depend on the user’s setting.
-Check out the documentation for implementation.
+Here is the official documentation for implementation.

-DFP/AdX and AdSense support <amp-consent> publishers may choose to serve non-personalized ads to all users located in the European Economic Area (EEA), or they may choose to serve ads selectively based on consent.
+DFP/AdX and AdSense support <amp-consent> publishers may choose to serve non-personalized ads to users, or they may choose to serve ads selectively based on consent.
 See the DFP help page for more info.

 Facts: AMP is designed to load fast pages and video makes web pages load slow.
 However, with the rise of video advertising, AMP came out with the solution to run video ads on AMP pages.